matt0x6F/hashpost/docs/designs/democratic-governance.md

 - Add `elected_moderator` and `appointed_moderator` role constants and definitions
 - Add new role entries to `role_definitions` database table
 - Modify subforum creation to not assign owner role for democratic communities
-- Require user to select 2 other pseudonyms as co-moderators during creation
+- Allow single moderator with optional co-moderators (up to 4 total)
 - Validate selected pseudonyms are not owned by creator (via IBE) and tied to verified users

 ### Phase 2: Election Infrastructure (Future)